-The results of the PBW trapping are shown in Figures 2. and 3.
+The results of the PBW trapping are shown in Figures 2 and 3.
 From 2000 forward 65,000 to 142,000 traps were inspected in the zone each year.
-Captures of native PBW moths have declined each year since the treatment phase began in 2001.
-Using native moths per trap inspection as a standard for comparison, PBW populations have declined 99.99 percent from 1999 to 2008.
-And since 2005, native moth captures per trap inspected have declined 99.8 percent.
-Figure 2. shows the number of native moths captured per trap inspection since 1999.
+Captures of native PBW moths have declined each year since the treatment phase began in 2001 with the exception of 2009.
+Using native moths per trap inspection as a standard for comparison, PBW populations have declined 99.76 percent from 1999 to 2009.
+Figure 2 shows the number of native moths captured per trap inspection since 1999.